-Following is information which provides a general description of ALS - Columbia's analytical protocols for determining trace analytes in marine and freshwater environmental samples.
+Following is information which provides a general description of ALS Environmental's analytical protocols for determining trace analytes in marine and freshwater environmental samples.
 Detection limits for these analytes are also included.
 The analytes discussed are those typically requested for marine and freshwater projects.

 Sediments Analytical Protocol